Cleveland Humanities Festival Staged Reading

 Call for submissions: Original writing on theme of “Health”

 We invite you to contribute a play, poem, personal essay, short story or other literary work addressing the theme of “Health.”
+Submissions are open to Northeast Ohio residents.
 Contributors are encouraged to interpret the theme broadly.
-Submissions can be in any genre and ideally should be less than 1,000 words.
-They should be sent to email@example.com with the subject line "Cleveland Humanities Festival staged reading" by Jan.
-15th 2018.
+We encourage submissions from individuals who do not consider themselves to be writers but have a story to tell.
+Submissions can be in any genre and should be less than 1,000 words.
+Multiple submissions and previously published pieces are allowed.
+They should be sent to firstname.lastname@example.org with the subject line "Cleveland Humanities Festival staged reading" by Friday, Feb.
+9th, 2018.

 In 2017, Lit Cleveland published a call for submissions seeking poems, essays, stories or other literary works addressing the theme of immigration.
 The organization received over 60 submissions and created a staged reading entitled “Crossing Borders: Immigrant Narratives” that featured professional actors performing work by area writers.
 Two performances were held at Cleveland State University, drawing nearly 250 attendees.
 The performance included immigration stories from award-winning Cleveland writers Daniel Gray-Kontar, Thrity Umrigar and Philip Metres as well as writers of varying ages and levels of experience whose families immigrated to the U.S. from China, Columbia, Poland and elsewhere.
 In the summer of 2017, Lit Cleveland also performed the one-hour Crossing Borders reading at Gordon Square, Public Square, and the Maltz Museum of Jewish Heritage.

-The 2018 staged reading will present work by Cleveland area writers, engaging the community in the exploration of an important public policy issue through the literary arts.
-“Health” is a topical issue with profound resonance.
+Health is a topical issue with profound resonance.
 Northeast Ohio is known as a vibrant hub for the health care industry, yet tremendous health disparities exist between suburban and urban areas, and rich and poor.
 On a national level, our nation’s leaders continue to battle over the federal government’s role in ensuring healthcare for all.
-At the same time, in recent years Cleveland has benefited from the expansion of community health centers, as well as new initiatives to improve community health through expanding community gardens, creating healthy food options in schools, and promoting mobility and physical activity in neighborhoods.
-This staged reading will use first-person stories to chronicle health care challenges and opportunities in our community.
+In recent years, Cleveland has benefited from the expansion of community health centers, as well as new initiatives to improve community health through expanding community gardens, creating healthy food options in schools, and promoting mobility and physical activity in neighborhoods.
+At the same time, health is a profoundly personal issue, and one's likelihood of being healthy and having access to quality health care is defined by race, socioeconomic status and more.

 About the Cleveland Humanities Festival